oscarmendozach/GettingandCleaningDataCourseProject/CodeBook.md

 DATA

-the original data available is stored in the folder "/UCI HAR Dataset" the .cvs file is "tidydataset.csv"
+the original data available is stored in the folder "/UCI HAR Dataset" the .txt file is "tidydataset.txt"

 Id's